Open Accessibility Menu

 Infant Safe Sleep

 Mile Bluff Medical Center proudly partners with Cribs for Kids.
-The partnership focuses on helping every baby sleep safer.
-It includes initiatives to create and maintain safe sleep environments in the hopsital setting.
-It also involves providing resources and education for parents to promote safe sleep in the home.
+This partnership focuses on helping every baby sleep safer with initiatives to create and maintain safe sleep environments in both the hospital and home settings, while providing resources and education for parents to promote safe sleep.

 The ABCs of Safe Sleep

 Sudden unexpected infant death (SUID) is used to describe the sudden and unexpected death of an infant.
-It includes cases of sudden infant death syndrome (SIDS) which are unexplained.
-It also includes situations in which the cause is determined to be accidental suffocation or strangulation.
+It includes cases of sudden infant death syndrome (SIDS) which are unexplained and also includes situations in which the cause is determined to be accidental suffocation or strangulation.
 Practicing the ABCs of safe sleep can help prevent these type of incidents.

 A - Alone